cablespaghetti/cablespaghetti.github.io/_posts/2021-03-06-aws-spot-instances-in-production.markdown

 For example you can request m4.xlarge, m5.xlarge and m5a.xlarge with 20% On Demand.
 You will then get 20% of your requested capacity as On Demand and Spot instances will make up the rest out of the selected types.
 The instances you get are based on which Amazon has most spare capacity of.
 This minimises the chance of your instances being terminated and maximises the chance of your ASG being able to provision instances.

+In December 2020 [AWS added Spot Instance support to Managed Node Groups](https://aws.amazon.com/blogs/containers/amazon-eks-now-supports-provisioning-and-managing-ec2-spot-instances-in-managed-node-groups/).
+This takes a lot of the complexity out of managing your nodes, but doesn't change much of this information.
+I have noted where things differ between the two approaches.

 ## When to use Spot Instances

 Spot is not for everyone; it requires your workloads to handle individual Kubernetes Pods being terminated without causing downtime.
 This is of course good practice anyway, but most companies have at least a few legacy apps which can only run a single instance; these are not suited to running on spot.
 However I'll talk about how you and "pin" these apps to your On-Demand instances later on.